rekindle-blog/rekindle-blog.github.io/_posts/2023-02-23-you-can-t-pop-over-to-the-friendship-super-store.md

 ### "People No Longer Have Friends"

 Returning to _The Little Prince_, the fox, and my drive to work, [meaningful friendships](https://rekindle.co.za/content/2021-05-12-eulogy-friendship "Eulogy to Friendship") take time; they're [inconvenient and costly](https://rekindle.co.za/content/2021-08-11-costly-friendship "Friendship is Costly").
 Many of us can buy almost anything “ready-made.”
 And most of us participate extensively in what appears relational online, but we all know falls far short.
 It doesn’t satisfy.
 While its debatable whether we have more or less time today than people did when Antoine de Saint-Exupéry _The Little Prince,_ I’d argue that we are less and less those who work at taming and understanding the world around us.
-Indicative of this—and coupled with the the fact that we can “buy \[almost\] everything ready-made from the shops”—is that “people no longer have friends.”
+Indicative of this—and coupled with the the fact that we can “buy \[almost\] everything ready-made from the shops”—is that “people no longer have friends."